wiiiktor/resume/README-English.md

 This repository contains a few AI srcipts that I wrote:
 <ol><li>CNN working with batch_size=1</li>
-<li>RNN 2-layer, implemented with raw Pythona & NumPy, with calculating derivatives</li>
+<li>RNN 2-layer, implemented with raw Python & NumPy, with calculating derivatives</li>
 <li>LSTM 2-layer with no use of nn.LSTM PyTorch object</li></ol>

 <h2>Ad 1.
 CNN working with batch_size=1</h2>